FourZd/FourZd/README.md

 JS: A little bit of practice on React.JS, but no commercial experience in frameworks.
 </p>
 <p align="center">
-Side-technologies: Docker, Selenium, SQL (tbh i'm not sure if ill be able to write hard sql queries without cheatsheets some day), APIs, a little bit of web3 knowledge, message queues.
+Side-technologies: Docker, Selenium, SQL, APIs, a little bit of web3 knowledge, message queues.
 </p>
 <p align="center">
 Patterns: I'm really trying to use more patterns, but you often don't have time for the best practices.
 I'm using patterns like observer, singletons, pubsub, builder, decorators, prototypes, repositories, DAO etc, but things like abstract factories are hardly understandable in python.